garricode/davinci-tribute/README.md

 - [ ] Implement JavaScript
 - [ ] Rearrange the timeline
 - [ ] Figure out why the  Oil Frame image is not working
+- [ ] Apply the hover effect for some images using CCS3